wp-plugins/ui-labs/readme.txt

 == Screenshots ==

 1. Experiment #1 - Colour-Coded Post Statuses
-2. Experiment #2 - New 3.2 Admin Header
+2. Experiment #2 - New 3.2 Admin Bar

 == Changelog ==

+= 1.1.2 (2011-07-) =
+* New: Experiment #1 support for Custom Post Formats with new icons.
+* New: Classic admin footer bar also added to experiment #2.
+* Fixed: Background labels made properly invisible with new WordPress 3.2 table bg colors.
+* Fixed: Display errors with new admin header when using menu in collapsed mode.

 = 1.1.1 (2011-07-16) =
-* Fixed: CSS big in new admin header
+* Fixed: CSS bug in new admin header
 * Fixed: Ollie swearing on the settings page.
 Bad Ollie.

 = 1.1 (2011-07-15) =
 * New: The second UI Labs experiment, brings back a more traditional WordPress admin header.
 WARNING: Minimum version for this plugin is now WordPress 3.2.
-* NEW: Settings screen to enable/disable individual experiments.
+* New: Settings screen to enable/disable individual experiments.
 Special thanks to Ollie Read for this.

 = 1.0.2 (2011-07-06) =
 * New: WordPress 3.2 compatibility